 Our first review was five stars!

-Andrew Fischer made it all possible.
-It was his idea.
-He handles our Airbnb and VRBO sites, communicates with renters and deals with crises like fallen trees, submerged docks, backed up drains and hiring of cleaners.
-We’re now on our fourth cleaner and she’s good.
+Andrew Fischer made it possible.
+This whole thing was his idea.
+He handles our Airbnb and VRBO sites, communicates with renters and deals with crises like fallen trees and hiring of new cleaners.
+We’re now on our fourth and she’s good.

+Yes it’s work.
 Yet it thrills me and my husband, and I know we’ll look back on it as a huge adventure.
-It’s exciting to run a business and offer people a memorable summer vacation.
-We’ve had guests from Omaha, Duluth and Iowa.
+It’s exciting to run an Airbnb and offer people a memorable summer vacation.
+We’ve had guests from Omaha, Duluth, Iowa and Nebraska.
 Most of them are neat and appreciative.
 A few left the place a mess, which is tough for our cleaner, Brittney.
 Our only recourse is to leave these people a bad guest review, which we’ve done.

 Money is being made.
-We use the place on weekdays some of the time;we love owning the house ourselves for the first time in nine years.
-Next year, when things are more under control, I’ll bring some friends up.
+We use the place on weekdays some of the time; we love using the house ourselves for the first time in nine years.
+Next year, when things are more under control, we’ll bring up some friends.

 Check it out on VRBO.com #1620489, or on Airbnb: Pine City Lake Home with 200 feet of Lakeshore.
 Better yet, book a weekend and let us know what you think.